tylerneylon/math/randnn/randnn.md

 linear gradients.

 Let's take a look at relu-based networks of varying depths.
-For comparison, the top row here is a $\tanh()-$based network, similar to the networks above.
+For comparison, the top row in the next figure is a $\tanh()-$based network, similar to the networks above.
 The bottom row uses the $\text{relu}()$ activation function.
 Both networks use
 $\sigma()$ on their final layer in order to constrain the output values to the [0, 1] range.

 ![
 Each row depicts a neural network at increasing depths.
-From left to right, each image has 5 more layers than the previous one.
+From left to right, each image has five more layers than the previous one.
 The top row uses tanh() activation functions; the bottom uses relu().
 ](images/fig14@2x.png){#fig:fig14}